Fandermill/TechTolk/docs/pages/getting-started.md

 ## Tolk usage

-To actually use TechTolk to render translations from your translation sets, you need to aquire an ITolk instance from your service provider.
+To actually use TechTolk to render translations from your translation sets, you need to acquire an `ITolk` instance from your service provider.
 You can then use the `.Translate(string)` method to get your translations.

 # [in a class or service](#tab/class-or-service)